ImCocos/Django-Nginx-Gunicorn-Deploy/README.md

     ```
 2. Reload shell

-3. Fill the config.
+3. Fill the config.(store it in Django-Nginx-Gunicorn-Deploy/sites)
 > Required fileds are marked with [*], other aren't necessary.

 3. ```
     sudo sitemanager help